-We have audited the financial statements of the business-type activities and discretely presented component unit of The University of Alabama in Huntsville as of and for the year ended September 30, 2019, and the related notes to the financial statements, which collectively comprise the University's basic financial statements.
-We issued our report thereon dated January 22, 2020, which contained unmodified opinions on those financial statements.
+We have audited the financial statements of the business-type activities and the discretely presented component unit of UAH as of and for the year ended September 30, 2020, and the related notes to the financial statements, which collectively comprise UAH's basic financial statements.
+We issued our report thereon dated January 21, 2021, which contained unmodified opinions on those financial statements.
 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditures of federal awards is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Price waterhouse Coopers LLP
+Price waterbouse Coopers LLP

-Birmingham, Alabama June 26, 2020, except for the Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance, as to which the date is January 22, 2020.
+June 25, 2021, except for our report on the Schedule of Expenditures of Federal Awards, as to which the date is January 21, 2021